jsapede/ohmigo-ha-pelletstove/README.md

 The basics will be to construct a climate template to control the stove, and add some light automations and script to gain full control over the stove without making "inception like" control loops.

+## Sensors

+the room temperature sensor (xiaomi BLE) entity is : `sensor.capteur_salle_a_manger_temperature`

 ## Helpers

 ### fake startup switch / stratup boolean (for future use)

 ### climate template / customize

+## temperature correction offset

+for "on the fly" changing the target temperature we need to implement a correction offset on the room temperature sensor : `input_number.correction_sonde_poele`

 ## Scripts